 What are tendonitis and tenosynovitis?

 Tendons are strong cords of tissue that connect muscles to bones.
-Tendonitis is when a tendon is inflamed.
+When a tendon is inflamed, it's called tendonitis.
 It can happen to any tendon in the body.
-When a tendon is inflamed, it can cause swelling, pain, and discomfort.
+An inflamed tendon can cause swelling, pain, and discomfort.

 Another problem called tenosynovitis is linked to tendonitis.
 This is the inflammation of the lining of the tendon sheath around a tendon.
 Often the sheath itself is inflamed, but both the sheath and the tendon can be inflamed at the same time.

 - Lateral epicondylitis.
 This is most often known as tennis elbow.
 It causes pain to the side of the elbow and forearm, along the thumb side of the arm.
 The pain is caused by damage to the tendons that bend the wrist back and away from the palm.

 - Medial epicondylitis.
 This is most often known as golfer's or baseball elbow.
 It causes pain from the elbow to the wrist on the palm side of the forearm.
 The pain is caused by damage to the tendons that bend the wrist toward the palm.

 - Rotator cuff tendonitis.
 This is a shoulder disorder.
 It causes inflammation of the shoulder capsule and related tendons.